 Let’s get real, just the idea of bacon-wrapped dates should send you into sensory overload.
 And, then I have upped the ante by stuffing the dates with cream cheese and almonds first!

 Another great thing about these Bacon-Wrapped Stuffed Dates with Almonds is they can be made ahead.
-You can stuff them and wrap with bacon up to 2 days ahead of time.
+You can stuff them and wrap them with bacon up to two days ahead of time.
 Then, on the big day, just pop in the oven right before you want to serve them.
 They are tasty served warm or at room temperature.

 Dates are loaded with potassium and while I won’t try to convince you these luscious appetizers are healthy, a serving of dates has 50% more potassium than a serving of bananas.

-Pre-heat the oven to 400 degrees F.
+Preheat the oven to 400 degrees F.

-Cut the cream cheese into 18 1 by 1/4 inch pieces.
+Cut the cream cheese into 18-1 by ¼ inch pieces.

 Once the dates are stuffed, wrap a piece of bacon around each date and secure with a toothpick.
 My husband loves these so much, I always have to double the recipe to make sure we have enough for our guests.